FAQs for landlords: Upcoming EPC reforms & minimum energy efficiency standards

 • Heating system or smart readiness – these two will be mandatory secondary requirements (landlords must meet the minimum standard for at least one).

-Will properties with an existing ‘C’ rating need a new EPC when reforms happen in 2026?
+Will properties with an existing ‘C’ rating need a new EPC when new minimum standards come in?

-No. If a property has a valid EPC rated ‘C’ or above before the reforms in 2026, it will be considered compliant with the new minimum standards coming in from 2028 until the certificate expires.
+No. If a property has a valid EPC rated ‘C’ or above when the new minimum standards come in in 2030, it will be considered compliant until the certificate expires.

-What happens to properties rated below ‘C’ when the reforms take effect?
+What happens to properties rated below ‘C’ when the new minimum standards come in?

-Landlords will need to obtain a new EPC under the revised system due to be introduced in 2026.
-If the property does not meet the new standards, improvements will be required to comply.
+Landlords will need to obtain a new EPC.
+If the property does not meet the new standards, improvements will be required in order to comply.

 What EPCs might look like and the metrics properties will be targeted on